Quantum randomness certification with untrusted measurements and few probe states: Model

 with $\hat{\Sigma}_{x}$ given by \eqref{eq.noisyhomPOVM}.
 Commonly, the $I_k$ are $d-2$ adjacent bins of equal width that span a range $R$ on both sides of a central point in the $X$-quadrature.
 The remaining two end bins cover the values below and above this range.
 Mathematically, we have

 where $a_k=-R + (2k-1)\delta/2$ and $\delta=2R/(d-2)$ is the bin width.
 Apriori, for randomness generation from the vacuum, a uniform distribution over $k$ is desired and the bin widths should then vary with $k$, since the corresponding $X$-quadrature distribution is a Gaussian.
 However, this is not always optimal here where additional probe states are also considered.
 Moreover, it is difficult to implement with standard ADCs, and thus less relevant experimentally.
-For completeness, in Apps.~\ref{app.cohprobs} and \ref{app.tomo} we do consider varying bin widths as well as a setting where the average detector POVM is completely known (i.e.\ the limit where the set of probe states is tomographically complete).
+For completeness, in \appref{app.varbins} we do consider varying bin widths.

 Modern ADCs achieve high speeds by interleaving several individual ADC units in time.
 This can lead to a non-Gaussian noise effect where the weights of adjacent even and odd bins become imbalanced.
 We model the corresponding POVM as